 Whistleblowers to Receive Extensive EU-wide Protections Under New Directive:

 EU negotiators reached agreement this week on a new Directive that will standardize legal guarantees among the trading bloc’s members countries for those exposing corruption, tax evasion, and other crimes.
 Whistleblower protection is currently handled by 28 national authorities across the bloc, which has led to a wide variety of approaches, including many member states who lack any laws protecting whistleblowers.
 The directive guarantees protection for whistleblowers in both companies and public bodies whether they first report misconduct through internal channels or directly approach public authorities.
 Whistleblowers will also obtain legal protections if they disclose the misconduct directly to the media in case there was no response to the first report of breaches or in cases where whistleblowers are at risk of retaliation.
-Moreover, all business with more than 50 employees will face an obligation to create effective and efficient reporting channels.
+Moreover, all businesses with more than 50 employees will face an obligation to create effective and efficient reporting channels.
 The rules will need final approval from the European Parliament and Council before entering into force.

 DOJ updates FCPA Corporate Enforcement Policy: